codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/software-and-hardware-requirements.md

 :::note Rightworks hosted instances

 Rightworks hosted instances already have the web connector installed and support our integration as a result.
-Outside of the Rightworks solution, we cannot guarantee the behavior of the connector in multi-tenanted or hosted environments.
+Outside of the Rightworks solution, we cannot guarantee the behavior of the connector in multi-tenant or hosted environments.

 :::